 The neighborhood surrounding 1892 East Restaurant & Tavern embraces the restaurant and has found it to be a great place for dining while visiting with friends.
 Fortunately, those who don’t live nearby are welcomed warmly, too.
 The Five Points neighborhood is, in fact, one of Huntsville’s Historic Preservation Districts.
 Before or after dining at 1892 East, you may well want to allow some time to drive around and admire the homes in the area.

-The menu is small but very tantalizing.
+Compared to other Huntsville restaurants, the menu is small but very tantalizing.
 You might be surprised to find vegetarian entrees among the choices.
 Be sure to order the Crispy Shrimp & Grits appetizer.
-The shrimp are stuffed with the grits, and this dish made the Alabama Tourism Department’s list of 100 Dishes to Try in Alabama Before You Die.
+The shrimp are stuffed with grits, and this dish made the Alabama Tourism Department’s list of 100 Dishes to Try in Alabama Before You Die.
 It is really delicious.
+It greatly reminds me of a restaurant I visited in Orange Beach, Alabama.

 6. Commerce Kitchen